 - Current ministry professionals.

 Future Ministry Professionals

-These demographic and economic realities require a significant overhaul of the approach to delivering theological education.
 The Luther House of Study, through Sioux Falls Seminary, is pioneering a revolutionary approach to delivering a sound theological education for people entering into congregational ministry.
 This new approach is called Kairos.
-It’s an innovative way of delivering an accredited Masters of Divinity degree that is accessible, affordable and relevant.
+It’s an innovative way of delivering an ATS accredited Masters of Divinity degree that is accessible, affordable and relevant.
 While delivering the same traditional degree pastors have received for generations, Kairos does it in a way that meets students’ needs while greatly reducing the economic and lifestyle burdens of the older approaches.